-In this easy Instant Pot recipe for Lamb Korma, lamb stew meat is cooked in a creamy coconut sauce, seasoned with toasted Indian spices and pressure cooked to a melt-in-the-mouth perfection.
+In this easy Instant Pot recipe for creamy Lamb Korma, lamb stew meat is cooked in a rich coconut sauce, seasoned with warm Indian spices, and pressure-cooked to a melt-in-mouth perfection.
 Pair this curry with homemade naan or saffron rice and enjoy a cozy Indian feast in the comfort of your home.

 Jump to: